Responding to EEOC Complaints "101"

 If you or your company is wrong and the complaint could be perceived as legitimate, use the EEOC policy favoring mediation to achieve a settlement of the complaint.
 Then start the re-training of your staff and employees.

+If your company elects to oppose the complaint, try to be reasonable and non-hostile when working with EEOC agency officials.
 Ask questions, negotiate, and ask for a time extension if necessary.
 Get help if necessary, but get the problem taken care of and move on.

 Braun has ample experience in successfully concluding EEO matters.
 When litigation becomes necessary, we maintain relationships with experienced, effective attorneys who can fill your needs.
+Call us early in the process to achieve the best result.

-"For Braun Consulting Group reliability is the key ... our product is right, our quality is impeccable, and we have great success in achieving the goals of the client, in the manner most fitting to that client."
+is the key ... our product is right, our quality is impeccable, and we

-button Complainers & Negative Attitude:
+Complainers & Negative Attitude: Some Insight

 Complainers and people in the workplace who habitually focus on the negative aspects of any situation can spread that negativity around unless properly managed.

+Workplace negativity and complainers are most often caused by uncertainty, surprise, or insecurity.
 Without in-depth, straightforward communication, uncertainty among employees can build and have adverse effects.
 When change is necessary in the workplace, employers should clearly identify the need for change and be truthful about how the changes will affect employees.
+Employers are encouraged to communicate to employees areas where certainty is known, and areas of uncertainty regarding any change.
+Pointing out which is which is helpful and reassuring to employees.

+Long-time employees can be the trickiest.
+They can spread negativity to new employees and shape their attitude.
+Management can create a workplace which involves employees in the decision-making process, thus replacing leadership with uncertainty.
+Employees are allowed to come up with solutions.
 Employees complain less when they feel like they make a difference, make valuable contributions, and that they are involved in developing solutions they have emotionally bought into.
 Management reserves the right to approve problem resolutions, but employees are encouraged to become creative problem-solvers.

 Incremental steps to avoid widespread negativity can be effective.
 Try answering the bad with the good - when an employee makes a complaint, counter with a positive observation.
 In other situations ask the question, "What are you going to do to improve the situation?"
 Be aware of your own negative feelings and do not transmit them to others.

+Complainers and negative attitudes?
 Perhaps it is a problem with a solution inside.
 Perhaps leadership of your workforce, and reducing "uncertainty in the workplace" are components of your employees developing a positive attitude, rather than eating away at your bottom line.

-button Latest Trends From NLRB Chairman
+Latest Trends From NLRB Chairman William Gould

 Are They "Anti-Employer"?